FreeCAD/FreeCAD_Conda/README.md

 ```

 # CONDA-PACKAGES for FreeCAD
-Conda gives the oppurtunity to distribute FreeCAD in a consistent way for multiple plattforms.
-This is the biggest advantage of conda: A package-manager wich works in the same way for different platforms.
+Conda gives the opportunity to distribute FreeCAD in a consistent way for multiple platforms.
+This is the biggest advantage of conda: A package-manager which works in the same way for different platforms.

 For more information about conda, you can follow this link:
 https://conda.io/docs/intro.html

 ## What is conda?
 conda is a cross-plattform package-manager written in python similar to pip.
 The main advantage over pip is a very simple way to create packages for more difficult libraries which are not written in python and often need some special dependencies to get build.
 So conda fits in somewhere between system-package-managers like apt and yum and pip.
-But conda is not only useable for python.
+But conda is not only usable for python.
 There are also a lot of packages for other interpreters available (eg.: R)

 ## What is anaconda?
 anaconda is a distribution of common conda-packages bundled in one installable archive.
 Installing anaconda is a very simple way to get many of the scintific python-packages.
 Anaconda is available in version 2 and 3.
 The version number refers to the python version of the root-environment.
 But there is always the option to create an environment with python2 /python3 from any of those two.
 So my suggestion is to always use Anaconda3!